inductiva/inductiva/README.md

 ### Retrieving tasks from previous sessions

-The real usefulness of the API arises from its ability to run long tasks asynchronously.
+A fundamental aspect of the API is its ability to run long tasks asynchronously.
 Of course, this is not handy if you need to keep your Python session on to persist the task objects representing async running simulations!
-You can retrieve tasks and reconstruct the `Task` objects of previously created tasks using the `inductiva.tasks.get()` function.
+You can retrieve tasks and reconstruct the `Task` objects  -- the same objects that you get from the call to `scenario.simulate()` -- of previously created tasks using the `inductiva.tasks.get()` function.
 It requires an argument named `last_n`, which specifies the number of most recent tasks submitted to the API to retrieve.
-It returns a list of `Task` objects -- the same objects that you get from the call to `scenario.simulate()` -- so that you can resume manipulating the task and its results.
+It returns a list of `Task` objects so that you can resume manipulating the task and its results.
 Additionally, you can filter tasks by their current status, which allows you to get, for instance, only tasks that failed or only tasks that are submitted and not yet started.
-Examples:
+#### Examples:

 ```python
 import inductiva